Jennifer Paige: Jennifer Paige

 Jennifer's career as a Billboard 100 pop singer began with her first single, "Crush".
-The song, written by Andy Goldmark, Mark Mueller and Cosgrove & Clark was initially played by KIIS-FM in Los Angeles in April, 1998 and went on to be the most-requested song on the radio station that summer.
-It ultimately became a Top 3 Billboard chart hit in the U.S., logged 17 weeks in Billboard magazine's Top 10 and went to #1 in Australia, Canada and New Zealand.
+The song, written by Andy Goldmark, Mark Mueller and Cosgrove & Clark was initially played by KIIS-FM in Los Angeles in April 1998 and went on to be the most-requested song on the radio station that summer.
+It became a number 3 Billboard chart hit in the U.S., logged 17 weeks in Billboard magazine's Top 10.
+"Crush" also topped the charts in Australia, Canada, and New Zealand, and peaked at number 4 in the United Kingdom.